IBM/aspera-cli/docs/README.erb.md

 OpenSSH keys only supported if ED25519 is available
 ```

-Which meant that you do not have ruby support for ED25519 SSH keys.
+Which meant that you do not have Ruby support for ED25519 SSH keys.
 You may either install the suggested Gems, or remove your ed25519 key from your `.ssh` folder to solve the issue.